efihadar/Vagrant-nginx/README.md

 # Vagrant-nginx
-All files should be run from the same folder
+All files should be run from the same folder,
-Just Vagrant up
+Just Vagrant up,
 Enjoy :)